codinganovel/mkmd/readme.md

 ## Large File Handling

-For files exceeding 100,000 lines, mkmd automatically truncates the content to maintain responsiveness.
-The status bar will indicate when a file has been truncated with a `[Truncated]` indicator.
+For files exceeding 10,000 lines, mkmd loads content in chunks to maintain responsiveness.
+Use `Ctrl+T` to navigate to the next chunk and `Ctrl+B` to go back to the previous chunk.
+If you have unsaved changes, you'll be prompted to save before navigation.
+The status bar shows navigation hints and indicates when a file is chunked.

+**Note:** Chunks use fixed 10K line boundaries.
+Large edits may cause content to "spill" into adjacent chunks when navigating.

 ## Dependencies